You may or may not have heard, but the days of sun baking for hours on end are (and should be) a thing of the past.

 Here are five treatments worth considering:

-Beta-Carotene is a naturally occurring carotenoid pigment found in many fruits and vegetables.
+Vitamin C is naturally occurring and found in many fruits and vegetables.
 So supplementing your diet with foods rich in this compound can help too.
 Vegetables such as carrots, spinach, and cantaloupe are ideal.

-Skincare products infused with beta-carotene help to reduce levels of oxidative stress, which helps to restore a healthy glow.
+Skincare products infused with vitamin c help to reduce levels of oxidative stress, which helps to restore a healthy glow.
+You can find Freshen Up antioxidant serum at Beauty Made Simply for $60.

 2. Retinoid Skincare